U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Paine College is 12:1, and the school has 67.9 percent of its classes with fewer than 20 students.
-The most popular majors at Paine College include: Biology/Biological Sciences, General; Business Administration and Management, General; Criminology; Public Relations, Advertising, and Applied Communication; and Sociology.
-The average freshman retention rate, an indicator of student satisfaction, is 59.2 percent.
+The student-faculty ratio at Paine College is 11:1, and the school has 67.7 percent of its classes with fewer than 20 students.
+The most popular majors at Paine College include: Business Administration and Management, General; Sociology; Communication, General; Psychology, General; and History, General.
+The average freshman retention rate, an indicator of student satisfaction, is 58 percent.

 |Student gender distribution|